Best 5 days in Oahu itinerary: Covers whole island!

 - Shopping in Ala Moana Center

-- Visit historic Iolani Palace
+- Visit the historic Iolani Palace

 - Honolulu Zoo